-Traveling with children adds a level of worry and stress never imaginable.
-Forget the possibility of weather related trip delays or cancellations; you know your travel insurance will cover that.
+Traveling with children adds a level of worry and stress to your trip that is unimaginable.
+Forget the worry of the possibility of weather related trip delays or cancellations; you know your travel insurance will cover that.

 From the minute you close your front door, your kids are in vacation mode.
 They jump off rock cliffs; they pick up jelly fish; they ski down mountains backwards and they trip over their own feet on cobblestone streets.
 The possible injuries are unpredictable.

 Lucky for parents everywhere – travel insurance also can cover all of that.
-It’s an easy, cost-effective way to travel worry-free with minors.
+It’s an easy, cost-effective way to travel without worry of expensive medical fees, flight change fees or lost money due to illness, injury or general craziness.
 Below are three main benefits when insuring kids on trips:

 Insurance Included.
-It’s a little-known perk, but some travel insurance providers include coverage for anyone under the age of 17 when traveling with an immediate and insured family member.
-While some policies define “immediate family” as parents and grandparents, others have expanded the definition to include other family members such as aunts and uncles.
+It’s a little-known perk, but some travel insurance providers include coverage for anyone under the age of 17 when traveling with an insured immediate family member.
+While some plans define “immediate family” as parents and grandparents, others have expanded the definition to include other family members such as aunts and uncles.